w3c/PWETF/TPACDiversityFundProposalComms.md

 As this year’s TPAC will continue to be virtual, we’re continuing the efforts to ensure that people can attend, for example through assistive technology or caring support.
 We’re happy to hear ideas on what the fund should support.

-We’re also trialling a TPAC Fellow Stipend of $500 to encourage members from underrespresntives groups to contribute in a more meaningful way, such as:
+We’re also trialling a TPAC Fellow honorarium of $500 to encourage members from underrespresntives groups to contribute in a more meaningful way, such as:
 * pitching and running a particular session
 * preparing documents such as explainers or drafts for discussion
 * reviewing a group’s work and preparing comments for discussion